SanskarGithub07/AI_Project_MiniChess/README.md

 ## Next Steps

-This project currently only renders the chessboard.
+This project currently only renders the chessboard and has a simple turn-based gameplay loop.
 Future improvements could include:
-- Adding functionality to chess pieces
+- Adding a scoring system and winning conditions
-- Implementing game logic
+- Implementing AI (Minimax, AB Pruning, etc)
-- Creating a user interface for moves
+- Comparison between algorithms implemented above
+- Minor refactoring and performance improvements

 Feel free to contribute to this project and expand its functionality!